 ADHD, combined type: The most common type of the disorder.
 People with this type of ADHD have inattention, hyperactivity, and impulsivity.

-ADHD, Predominantly Hyperactive-Impulsive Type: A subtype of ADHD in which people show both hyperactive and impulsive behavior, but may not show enough symptoms of inattention to qualify for Combined Type.
+ADHD, predominantly hyperactive-impulsive type: With this type, people have both hyperactive and impulsive behavior, but they may not show enough symptoms of inattention to fall into the combined type.

-ADHD, Predominantly Inattentive Type: People with this type of ADHD show significant symptoms of inattention and are not overly active or disruptive.
+ADHD, predominantly inattentive type: People with this type have inattention but not hyperactive or impulsive behavior.
 This type of ADHD was formerly known as attention deficit disorder (ADD).

 Neural: Related to the nervous system.

 Psychostimulants or Stimulants: These medicines are often prescribed for people with ADHD.
 They affect dopamine activity in the brain and can help them focus their thoughts and ignore distractions.